Available on all clusters via various filesystems

 └── README

-Of course, Researcher 2 has done a much better job of arranging and documenting their files.
+Researcher 2 has done a much better job of arranging and documenting their files.
 They are using multiple directories, descriptive file names and README files.
 The README file in the code directory may contain notes such as "The software was written by Alan Turing ([email protected]).
 Contact Alan if there are issues."

 Good data management means: